 You will be needing Pitch and Yaw values to set up many features in the Scene Settings and Hotspot Settings.
 Here are instructions on how to collect the Pitch and Yaw.

 After you click on the “Preview” button and load the preview of the tour below, you can click anywhere on the tour preview and you will see some values appearing below the tour preview.

 As indicated, these numbers are the values of Pitch and Yaw coordinates of the point where you clicked.

-However, you can click on the arrow button (beside the Pitch and Paw coordinates under the Tour preview) to automatically collect and place Pitch and Yaw values in the Pitch and Yaw fields for a Hotspot.
+Or, you can click on the arrow button (beside the Pitch and Yaw coordinates under the Tour preview) to automatically collect and place Pitch and Yaw values in the Pitch and Yaw fields for a Hotspot.

 Once you are done setting up the hotspot, click on the Preview button and a hotspot icon will appear in the current scene on the spot from where you collected the coordinates of the Pitch and Yaw.

 When you come to the Hotspot tab, the Hotspot-type is by default selected as ‘Info’.

 Here, you will find the fields, it will view the fields ‘URL’, ‘On Click Content’ and ‘On Hover Content’

 URL: Provide URL of a website, so clicking on hotspot will take you to that website on a new tab.